-- 1. Click the service instance that contains the role instance you want to recommission. - 2.
+- 1. Click the service that contains the role instance you want to recommission. - 2.
 Click the Instances tab. - 3.
 Check the checkboxes next to the decommissioned role instances to recommission. - 4.
-Select Actions for Selected > Recommission, and then click Recommission again to start the process.
-When you see a Finished status, the recommissioning process has finished.
+Select Actions for Selected > Recommission, and then click Recommission to start the process.
+A Recommission Command pop-up displays that shows each step or recommission command as it is run.
+When the process is complete, a ✓ is added in front of Recommission Command.